qza7849467chensh5/reflective-bind/README.md

 ### What the plugin does

-The plugin simply transforms inline functions into calls to `reflectiveBind`, and the `shouldComponentUpdate` helper function uses `reflectiveEqual` in the shallow comparison equality check.
+The plugin simply transforms inline functions into calls to `reflectiveBind`.
+This then allows the `shouldComponentUpdate` helper function to use `reflectiveEqual` in the shallow comparison equality check.

 ## Using reflectiveBind manually